 Local man awarded Green Leader status by Forests Ontario

-AMARANTH, ON, March 2, 2018 /CNW/ – Local pilot, Jeff Roney, is Forests Ontario’s newest Green Leader, nominated for his work with the government of Ontario’s 50 Million Tree Program (50 MTP).
+Local pilot, Jeff Roney, is Forests Ontario’s newest Green Leader.
+Therefore nominated for his work with the government of Ontario’s 50 Million Tree Program (50 MTP).
 He and his wife, Samantha Campbell, a nurse practitioner, planted more than 2,000 trees through the program.

 Jeff is not only a pilot but a farmer and proud family-man with a passion for forests.
-Early in his career, Jeff worked as a water bomber pilot for the Ministry of Natural Resources and Forestry (MNRF) in Thunder Bay, suppressing forest fires.
+Early in his career, Jeff worked as a water bomber pilot.
+He was a pilot for the Ministry of Natural Resources and Forestry (MNRF) in Thunder Bay.
+His job suppressing forest fires.

-In 2014, Jeff and Samantha moved south to Ontario’s rural Amaranth Township, where they purchased a 100-acre farm.
-Working the farm was a steep learning curve for the couple, but Jeff knew the basics from time spent on his grandparents’ farm as a boy, and there was no shortage of neighbours and relatives to lend a helping hand.
+In 2014, Jeff and Samantha moved south to Ontario’s rural Amaranth Township.
+That’s where they purchased a 100-acre farm.
+Working the farm was a steep learning curve for the couple.
+However, Jeff knew the basics from time spent on his grandparents’ farm as a boy.
+As a result, there was no shortage of neighbors and relatives to lend a helping hand.
 They began raising grass-fed cattle, free-range chickens, and growing non-GMO grains.
-Realizing the value of pollinators, they also welcomed a bee keeper – Glenn Roberts of Grandview Honey – to use their land for his hives.
+Realizing the value of pollinators, they also welcomed a bee keeper.
+So Glenn Roberts of Grandview Honey to use their land for his hives.

-Jeff worked with GRCA to develop a strategic site plan, creating wind breaks – long rows of trees or shrubs planted along the edge of fields or property lines to reduce wind – in beneficial locations throughout the farm.
+Then Jeff worked with GRCA to develop a strategic site plan.
+All the while creating wind breaks and long rows of trees or shrubs planted.
+All along the edge of fields or property lines to reduce win.
+Therefore in beneficial locations throughout the farm.